9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 * How a DuckDuckGo plugin works line by line.

-* Step by step instructions on creating, testing and submitting new plugins.
+* Step by step instructions for creating, testing and submitting new plugins.

 ### Why plugins?

 Quite simply, we think that (relevant) instant answers provide for a much better search experience.
 As such, we'd love to show them for as many queries as possible.

-We're not experts in every subject though, e.g. bioinformatics, and we also don't have the resources to develop plugins for niche search areas, e.g. lego parts.
-However, we think there could be great instant answers in those areas and thousands of others!
+However, we're not experts in every subject, e.g. bioinformatics, and we also don't have the resources to develop plugins for niche search areas, e.g. lego parts.
+Yet we know there could be great instant answers in those areas and thousands of others!

 That's where you come in.
 You may be an expert or know an expert or know an expert site in a certain search area.
 If so, you're in a great position to help develop a plugin for that area.
 We also have an ever-increasing list of [plugin suggestions](http://duckduckgo.uservoice.com) from our user base.